 Musings, Memories and Miscellanea.
 Former Court of Appeal judge Sir Henry Brooke’s blog explores, among other issues, access to justice, mediation, the history of legal aid and the impact of LASPO in a series of Stories of Injustice.
+Sir Henry died in January 2018, but his blog remains available as a valuable resource.

 Spotlight on the justice system.
 This blog by Martin Partington accompanies his book Introduction to the English Legal System, the 9th edition of which (for 2014-2015) was published by Oxford University Press in April 2014.
 The blog offers Partington’s personal views on key developments in the English justice system and highlights issues which other media may not have picked up.
 It also contains short podcasts – interviews which Partington has recorded with key personnel working in different parts of the English legal system.